Admission of LLM Students Admission

 2. English Proficiency

 For applicants whose first language is not English, current TOEFL or IELTS scores showing sufficient proficiency in the English language are required.
-George Mason Law requires a minimum score of 100 on the Internet-based (iBT) TOEFL or a minimum score of 7 on the IELTS.
+George Mason Law prefers a score over 90 on the Internet-based (iBT) TOEFL or a score of over 6.5 on the IELTS to be competitive for admission to the program.
 Information for the TOEFL and IELTS can be found at www.toefl.org and www.ielts.org, respectively.
 The George Mason Law Institution code is 5827.
-Please arrange to have an official TOEFL or IELTS score report sent to LSAC no later than March 1 for fall admission.
+Please arrange to have an official TOEFL or IELTS score report sent to LSAC no later than May 1 for fall admission.
 Applicants must have taken the TOEFL or IELTS within two years of submitting their application.
+In addition to these testing requirements, English proficiency will be assessed during the mandatory interview.

 3. International Student Certificate of Financial Responsibility